 Contact Weber & Nierenberg

 At Weber & Nierenberg, we bring over 30 years of experience to people in and around the San Francisco Bay area who have been injured in a motorcycle accident.
 We built our practice on a strong commitment to personal service and attention.
 We’ll take the time to learn the unique aspects of your case, so that we can tailor our representation to get the outcome you want.
-When you hire us to help you pursue full and fair compensation for all your losses, either Joe Nierenberg or Steve Weber will work directly with you throughout the process.
+When you hire us to help you pursue full and fair compensation for all your losses, Joe Nierenberg will work directly with you throughout the process.